OuhscBbmc/StatisticalComputing/README.md

 File Repository for the *Statistical Computing User Group*
 ============
 Welcome to the file repository for the OUHSC's *Statistical Computing User Group*.
-Our regular meeting time is now the first Tuesday in each month.
+Our regular meeting time is now the first Tuesday of each month.

-This directory contains code and materials from previous presentations at the  (formerly called the SAS/R User Group).
+This directory contains code and material from previous presentations in the user group  (formerly called the SAS/R User Group).
 A summary of the 2013 presentations can be [found here](./2013_Presentations/).

 *(Dave & Mike, I'm going to see what we can reuse from the D2L site, and work from there).*